grafbase/extensions/extensions/postgres/README.md

 ### Introspection Tool (`grafbase-postgres`)

-Currently, you must compile the `grafbase-postgres` introspection tool from source (refer to its [repository](https://github.com/grafbase/extensions/tree/julius/ywmxqwoumunr/cli/postgres) for instructions).
+Currently, you must compile the `grafbase-postgres` introspection tool from source (refer to its [repository](https://github.com/grafbase/extensions/tree/main/cli/postgres) for instructions).
 After successful compilation, copy the resulting binary to a directory in your system's `PATH`.

 *Future versions will offer easier installation, likely integrated with the Grafbase CLI.*

-### Building the Extension (Wasm)
+### Building the Extension

 To use the extension with the Grafbase Gateway, you first need to build the Wasm component.